Nong Khiaw - The Complete Guide

 The restaurant also serves pizza, pasta dishes, burgers and fresh baked goods.
 If you’re enjoying a morning coffee at Home Coffee, you’ll frequently be able to see the owner making today’s batch of dough.

 The bar itself is decked out in the usual South East Asian reggae decor, of bamboo, makeshift furniture, and trinkets hanging from every wall.
-To the right of the bar, there is a small terrace, with seats facing out across to the limestone mountains surrounding Nong Khiaw.
+To the right of the bar, there is a small terrace, with seats facing out across the Morning Market and out to the limestone mountains surrounding Nong Khiaw.
 These seats are great for a sundowner beer.

 The bar also does fantastic food.
 We ate here a couple of times and the portions were generous and the food freshly cooked by the owner's wife.
 The spring rolls look comparatively expensive on the menu, but are well worth it.
 A towering plate full of perfectly crisp, deep fried rice paper spring rolls paired excellently with a bottle of cold beer Laos.
 Also worth mentioning was their fried chicken and ginger which was delicious.